When autocomplete results are available use up and down arrows to review and enter to select.

 It’s been almost one year since the Supreme Court’s rulings on companion cases Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College and Students for Fair Admissions, Inc. v.
 Univ. of North Carolina and challenges to DEI initiatives have taken center stage.
 Engage in a practical discussion on legal developments and what employers should consider now as they evaluate their DEI initiatives for 2024 and beyond.

 The Office of Federal Contract Compliance Programs (OFCCP) enforces the various laws and regulations requiring federal government contractors and subcontractors to create and maintain affirmative action plans.
 It may come as a surprise to some that OFCCP takes the position that federal deposit insurance under the FDIC constitutes a covered federal contract, meaning that OFCCP requires community banks with at least 50 employees to maintain affirmative action plans!
-Explore the nuts and bolts of what must be included in affirmative action plans.
-Review some recent OFCCP enforcement trends such as class-based failure to hire and pay equity claims.
+This session will explore the nuts and bolts of what must be included in affirmative action plans.
+It also reviews some recent OFCCP enforcement trends such as class-based failure to hire and pay equity claims.
 The focus is on how community banks can take proactive steps to avoid the significant liability that compliance issues pose in these areas.

 11:30 a.m. – 12:00 p.m.